 The most important active component in ayahuasca as far as its visionary qualities are concerned is a substance called DMT (dimethyltryptamine).
 DMT has a powerful effect on consciousness that is difficult to describe in words.
 It’s described by many as “spiritual”, and is characterized by detailed, very bright and colourful visions.
 Indigenous people say that during their trance, which lasts approximately four hours, they enter the world of the spirits and communicate with them, while psychologists consider DMT to be one of the hallucinogens, or psychedelics: “substances which make the soul visible.”

 We invite you to explore this site, read the interviews and prepare yourself well before you decide to try this powerful potion yourself.
 In case you are completely new to ayahuasca, we recommend you start by reading the introduction.

-To read previous articles on ayahuasca go to the news page.
+To read previous news articles on ayahuasca go to the news page.

 The fiery borderland between realms

 “Several years after first hearing of the legendary vine of the soul, it was finally time for me to travel far beyond the regular frame of mind.
 Alone in the dark of my apartment, the winter wind howling outside, a brew was made.
 It’s vile and bitter taste was a small price to pay, considering the reward that was now slowly approaching.”

 To read this and other reports, visit our experience section.
 We would like to expand our experience database.
 For this we need your help!
 Please share your ayahuasca experience(s) by writing a report.
 Contact us here.
 Thanks!